Government commits to improved livelihood of SME operators

 Source: GNA

-The government has reiterated its commitment to improving the livelihood of small and micro business operators, especially among the youth to help minimize unemployment.
+The government has reiterated its commitment to improving the livelihood of small and micro business operators, especially among the youth to help minimise unemployment.

 Mr Dennis Armah-Frempong, the Agona East District Chief Executive (DCE), said government’s priority was to initiate mentorship for business growth and to provide funding opportunities for businesses in rural and urban communities to reduce poverty.